ryanardo/cloud_dev/README.md

 ### [NodeJS Speech to Text API](https://github.com/ryanglenferris/nodejs-speech.git)

-**My objective was to learn how to utilize Google's Speech to Text API by following along with the Google Cloud Tutorial.**
+**My objective was to learn how to utilize Google's Speech to Text API by following along with the [Google Cloud Tutorial](https://github.com/googleapis/nodejs-speech/tree/master/samples#google-cloud-speech-api-nodejs-samples).**

 **I was able to complete their tutorial , but I have not yet managed to refactor it for my own purposes.
 I still need to learn how the audio files are referenced/pointed to; and how to tell the API to keep listening to a file if it is longer than 60 seconds.**

 ### [Google Cloud Java Examples](https://github.com/ryanglenferris/google-cloud-java.git)

-**I am particularly interested in Googles Speech to Text API, and the only language that service is documented in currently is NodeJS, so I have not had an opportunity to attempt Java examples yet.
-I plan on mastering the Speech to Text service, then recreating that in Java (my preferred language).**
+**I spent more time with the NodeJS tutorials that Google offers.
+Although I didn't get a chance to attempt I still plan on utilizing it in the future.**